 There are so many choices for camping that you’re never going to be disappointed.
 Our only criteria was that we wanted the campsite to be a short paddle away to the portage point, as we knew we had to paddle 25 kilometres the next day.

 Even with that, we could have picked about 10 spots, especially as there wasn’t a soul around when we got there.

-It was a Friday so by Friday night the Yellowknife crowd had started to filter in.
+It was a Friday so by that evening the Yellowknife crowd had started to filter in.
 All told we saw three camping parties – but all were well dispersed.
 If you paddle five or more kilometres away from the portage you’re unlikely to see many, if any people at all.

 I’m so glad we took the time to explore the Hidden Lake area, even if it was just for 24 hours.
 For less experienced paddlers, it’s a great long weekend destination.

 In mid-August the water is warm enough for a quick swim, the fishing is excellent, the loons wake you up and lull you to sleep and everywhere you look, it’s absolutely beautiful.
 If I lived in Yellowknife, I would be a regular weekend visitor.

 More good news – it’s free to camp and you don’t need a reservation.
 You can rent canoes for $45/day from Overlander Sports in Yellowknife and if you organize yourself ahead of time, they will shuttle you back and forth – for a reasonable price as well.

 As always, go prepared for all weather conditions.
 Plan to cook on a stove as the fire danger has been very high.

 According to the park website there are “two abandoned gold mines within hiking distance of Hidden Lake.
 The first is on the southeast side of the lake, a quick walk in from the shoreline.
 The second is on Thompson Lake, a difficult two hour hike in from the most northerly bay of Hidden Lake.”

 For more information visit the Hidden Lake Territorial Park website.